crawlab-team/crawlab-docs/docs/guide/use-crawlab/basic-concepts/plugin.md

 # Plugin

 *Plugin* is an extension which can extend beyond existing functionalities and features.
-In Crawlab, the plugin framework is in place for users to customize their web crawler management platforms.
+In Crawlab, the *Plugin Framework* is in place for users to customize their web crawler management platforms.

 ## Why Plugin
 Why don't we just hack around the source code in Crawlab when customization is needed?
-The reason is the concern for **maintainability**.
+The reason is the concern for **Maintainability**.
 When you change some code of core modules in Crawlab, you might risk your project's maintainability because there will be upgrades in the future, which would very likely break your current customization.

 A well-designed plugin is less likely to be tightly coupled with Crawlab, so that updates in Crawlab will not significantly affect the plugin.
 Plugins are pluggable and easy to be installed or uninstalled.